The complexity of verifying the release-acquire semantics over register machines: Preliminaries

 \subsection{Register Machines}

-A {\it register machine}, or shortly a {\it machine}, is an extended finite-state automaton with a finite set of registers that store data values from an unbounded domain.
+A {\it register machine}, or shortly a {\it machine}, is a finite-state automaton extended with a finite set of registers that store data values from an unbounded domain.
 The machine performs input (write) operations and output (read) operations on a finite set of variables.
-Read and write operations induce external actions that synchronize the machine with its environment, i.e., with an external program consisting of a finite set of threads that run on the machine. \cref{first:example:fig} (left) depicts a register machine $\irmachine1$ with two states $\istate0$, $\istate1$, and two registers $\areg$ and $\breg$.
+Read and write operations induce external actions that synchronize the machine with its environment, i.e., with an external program consisting of a finite set of threads that run on the machine.
+Figure \ref{fig:rmachine_and_run} depicts a register machine $\irmachine1$ with two states $\istate0$, $\istate1$, and two registers $\areg$ and $\breg$.
 The machine $\irmachine1$ manages two threads $\thread$ and $\pthread$ accessing a (single) shared variable $\xvar$.
 It starts executing from the initial state $\istate0$ with the initial register values $0$.
 Each transition of the machine is labeled by an {\it operation}.
 For instance, the transition label from $\istate0$ to $\istate1$ is the write operation $\wopof\thread\xvar\areg$.
 Here, the machine $\irmachine1$ accepts a request from the thread $\thread$ to write a new value on the variable $\xvar$, upon which the machine stores the written value in the register $\areg$.
 The machine allows the program running on it to choose the written value.
 In $\istate1$, the machine loops performing a sequence of write operations as the one above.
 The label of the transition from $\istate1$ to $\istate0$ is the write operation $\wopof\pthread\xvar\breg$, in which $\pthread$ performs a write operation, and $\irmachine1$ stores the written value in $\breg$.
 In $\istate0$, the machine accepts read requests from the threads.
 The operation $\ropof\thread\xvar\breg$ means that $\irmachine1$ accepts a request from the thread $\thread$ to read the value of the variable $\xvar$, upon which the machine returns the value currently stored in the register $\breg$.
 We can explain the operation $\ropof\pthread\xvar\areg$ similarly.
 In the general case, a register machine is meant to allow \textit{any} kind of request (i.e., a read or write from any thread to any variable) from the environment (program) at any time, no matter what state it is in.
 Such a register machine will be called \textit{reactive}.
-We note that the machine we give as an easy example in \cref{first:example:fig} is not reactive, but we provide a reactive version of it (for completeness) in \cref{app:reactiveM_1}.
+For example we give in Figure~\ref{WRA:aut:fig} the reactive version of the register machine $M_1$ from Figure~\ref{fig:rmachine_and_run}.